Hi, I’m Grace!

 As a second-generation immigrant, I have an appreciation for the challenges (& beautiful joys!) that come with being a woman of color.

-When I'm not in session or on the mat, you can find me hiking, camping, and connecting with nature.
-I love dancing barefoot in the grass.
-I’m always diving deeper in understanding myself, human existence, and beyond.
+When I'm not in session or on my yoga mat, you can find me hiking, camping, connecting with nature… and probably dancing barefoot in the grass!
+I love diving deep in understanding human existence and beyond.

-I help people come home to themselves, remember their inherent worth, and trust their inner wisdom.
+I help people come home to themselves, remember their inherent worth, and trust their own wisdom.
 I’d be honored to bear witness to your healing.

 On my own journey,